 1. Long-running transaction holds a competing lock

 A reporting query, a forgotten psql session, or an ORM transaction left open is holding a ROW EXCLUSIVE or ACCESS SHARE lock on the target table.
+ACCESS EXCLUSIVE conflicts with every other lock mode, so your ALTER TABLE waits.

 2. pg_dump running concurrently

-How to spot it: An application_name = 'pg_dump' session in pg_stat_activity.
+How to spot it: an application_name = 'pg_dump' session in pg_stat_activity.

 3. Autovacuum on the same table